-Important: In order to be able to do an internship in Spain, you MUST have an NIE!
+Important: To be able to do an internship in Spain, you MUST have an NIE!

 Click here.
 Please note that obtaining an appointment will likely require many attempts: especially try accessing the website early in the morning.
 You can accept any appointment offered in the province of Barcelona.